Cornell Catholic Community

-The Cornell Catholic Community is the Catholic organization and parish at Cornell University, providing worship services and community for Catholic students.
-Its current director is Father Daniel McCullin.
+The Cornell Catholic Community is the Catholic organization and parish at Cornell University, which provides worship services and community for the university's Catholic students.
+Its current director is Father Daniel McMullin.

-Origin and early years
+History

+19th century

 In 1888, Catholic students at Cornell University organized the Cornell Catholic Union, one of the first organized Catholic groups at a secular or Protestant university.

+20th century

-One of its earliest presidents was William Artingstall, Class of 1900.
-Catholic students did not have an outlet for the expression of their community and beliefs.
-Most students were Protestant and gathered for Protestant worship services at Sage Chapel.
-In the early 1900s it was renamed the Newman Club.
-Similar groups began at the University of Michigan (1889), Brown (1892), and Harvard (1893).
+One of the earliest presidents of the Cornell Catholic Community was William Artingstall, a 1900 Cornell alumnus.
+At the time, Catholic students at Cornell did not have an outlet for the expression of their community and beliefs.
+Most students were Protestant and gathered at Sage Chapel for Protestant worship services.
+In the early 1900s, the organization was renamed the Newman Club.
+Similar groups began at the University of Michigan in 1889, Brown University in 1892, and Harvard University in 1893.

-Cornell's Newman Club, like most, were composed mainly of Irish students and was primarily a literary society, with a strong element of dancing and socializing.
+Cornell's Newman Club, like most, was composed mainly of Irish students and was primarily a literary society, with a strong element of dancing and socializing.
 Over time, the goals of the group became more intellectual and political.

-Father James Cronin became the first priest to join the Cornell Newman Club on a full-time basis in 1929.
-1929 also saw the founding of Cornell United Religious Work.
-It was one of the first interfaith campus organizations in history.
-In 1936, Father Donald Cleary arrived on campus, overseeing the community as chaplain for twenty-five years.
-Under his leadership Cornell's Newman Club grew to be the largest in the United States.
+In 1929, Father James Cronin became the first priest to join the Cornell Newman Club on a full-time basis.
+The same year, Cornell United Religious Work was founded, one of the first interfaith campus organizations in history.
+In 1936, Father Donald Cleary arrived on campus, overseeing the community as chaplain for 25 years.
+Under his leadership, Cornell's Newman Club grew to be the largest in the United States.